Husband and wife dead in Joliet murder-suicide shootings, police say

 The home is within the city limits of Joliet but has a Plainfield mailing address.

+The Kendall County Coroner’s Office has released the names of the couple.

-The 40-year-old man was found by officers in the yard of a residence with an apparent fatal self-inflicted gunshot wound, English said.
+Ryan Heit, 40, was found by officers in the yard of a residence with an apparent fatal self-inflicted gunshot wound, according to English and the coroner’s office.

-Inside the residence, officers found a 40-year-old woman with a fatal gunshot wound, he said.
+Inside the residence, officers found Jennifer Heit, 40, with a fatal gunshot wound, according to English and the coroner’s office.

 The couple’s four children were found unharmed inside the home and released to the care of another family member, English said.